Were You Fired For The Wrong Reasons?

 - The new manager said that he did not trust Arabs and fired me.

-- As soon as I told my job that I was pregnant, my company fired me.
+- As soon as I told my company that I was pregnant, it fired me.

 - I was fired for reporting race discrimination.